 - Next, the "@" (at sign) is a divider in the e-mail address; it's required for all SMTP e-mail addresses since Ray Tomlinson sent the first message.

-Finally, computerhope.com is the domain name of where the user belongs.
+- Finally, "computerhope.com" is the domain name of where the user belongs.
 The ".com" is the TLD (top-level domain) for our domain.

-To send and receive e-mail messages you can use an e-mail program, also known as an e-mail client such as Microsoft Outlook or Mozilla Thunderbird.
-When using an e-mail client you must have a server that stores and delivers your e-mail this service is provided by your ISP but can also be a service provided by another company.
-The e-mail client will connect to the server to download all new e-mail, whereas e-mail stored online is always available to any Internet-connected device.
+To send and receive e-mail messages, you can use an e-mail program, also known as an e-mail client, such as Microsoft Outlook or Mozilla Thunderbird.
+When using an e-mail client, a server that stores and delivers your messages is used.
+This server is often hosted by your ISP but can be another Internet company.
+An e-mail client needs to connect to a server to download new e-mail, whereas e-mail stored online is always available to any Internet-connected device.
 For more information about cloud e-mail service, see the difference between webmail and an e-mail client, below.

-An alternative way of sending and receiving e-mail and a more popular solution for most people is an online e-mail service or webmail such as Hotmail, Gmail, and Yahoo Mail.
-Many of the online e-mail services including the above examples are free or have a free account option.
+An alternative way of sending and receiving e-mail (and the more popular solution for most people) is an online e-mail service or webmail.
+Examples include Hotmail (now Outlook.com), Gmail, and Yahoo Mail.
+Many online e-mail services, including the ones we mentioned, are free or have a free account option.

 Writing an e-mail

 When writing an e-mail message, it should look something like the example window below.
 As you can see, several fields are required when sending an e-mail:

 - The To field is where the e-mail address of the person receiving the e-mail is placed.

 - The From field should contain your e-mail address.